You are responsible for maintaining your immigration status and obeying Canadian immigration regulations while studying in Canada.

 As students who apply for a PGWP before their study permit expires are authorized to work while their PGWP application is in process, there should be no reason to apply for a PGWP at port of entry.

 It is important that international students comply with the conditions of their study permit.
 Failing to comply with these conditions, including the rules around working on- and off-campus, can lead to enforcement action and affect the student’s future applications for immigration programs.

-Study Permits/Work Permit Application Information
+Study Permit/Work Permit Application Information

 For extending your study permit or applying for your Co-op work permit, you need to